Oracle software

 Can you provide examples of Oracle EBS usage?

-Oracle EBS can be used in various ways depending on a business’s specific needs.
+Oracle EBS can be used in various ways depending on a business’s needs.
 It can manage customer relationships, plan and manage resources, handle supply chain operations, and more.

 Are there different versions of Oracle EBS?